-In case of Quickstart apps, the platform (if disabled in the UI) will not show up as an option to be selected.
+In Quickstart apps, the platform (if disabled in the UI) will not show up as an option to be selected.

-This can be used as an operational on/off switch if there is an issue with a particular platform and the customer wants to pull it out of all apps for the duration of that issue.
+This can be used as an operational on/off switch if there is an issue with a particular platform and the customer wants to pull it out of all apps during that issue.

 Radar Probes Settings

 Radar probes can be specified for each platform.
-In most cases this is only necessary if you are setting up a private platform for Radar monitoring.
+Usually this is only necessary if you are setting up a private platform for Radar monitoring.
 Public platforms provide data gathered by the community and can be relied on for most uses.

-There is a probe for each type of data collected, such as: HTTPS Response Time, HTTP Throughput, HTTPS Cold Start (for availability), etc. Most Radar setups have probes for at least Cold Start and Response Time, with Throughput in some cases.
+There is a probe for each type of data collected, such as: HTTPS Response Time, HTTP Throughput, HTTPS Cold Start (for availability), and so on Most Radar setups have probes for at least Cold Start and Response Time, with Throughput in some cases.